 There is a very good reason for this.

 The best position for your baby to be in is head downwards with the back of their head facing the front of your tummy.

 Having your baby in this position gives you the best chance at an easier labor (if there is such a thing) and your baby’s head crowning less painful.

-Babies can turn into all kinds of funny positions whilst you are pregnant which is why your doctor or midwife will keep an eye on your babies positioning in the last few weeks before birth.
+Babies can turn into all kinds of funny positions whilst you are pregnant which is why your doctor or midwife will keep an eye on your baby’s positioning in the last few weeks before you give birth.

 If you do find that your baby is in an awkward position for labor then your healthcare professional should be able to go through some options with you.